izzetbiophysicist/VCF_context/README.md

 ## Step 3: AlphaMissense
 The final script finds the variants in the AlphaMissense table of pre-calculated human proteome variants, the pathogenicity information is added to the final dataframe

+## Step 4: Using AlphaFold database and pyRosetta molecular modeling suite, structures of all variants will be created (Next updates??)